shivam-soni-333/Video-Management-Website/README.md

    <img src="./images/run_forever.drawio.png" alt="run forver file workflow"></img>

    ```
+   Note :- run_forver.php will consider this value for making decision.

    There will be 3 possible value of database field.
    0  -> video is not in converstion process.